GowthamVasishta/java-conceptual/Introduction/break.md

 ### Labelled break and continue

-Labelled break and continue statements can be used to come out of multiple at a time.
+Labelled break and continue keywords can be used to come out of multiple loops at a time.
 In below example, `x` is label.

 > A label we can have only loop statements.